asset-pipe/podium-asset-prototype/README.md

 libraries which is highly likely to be used by multiple podlets.
 As an example one such library might be `lit-html`.
-At FINN.no the frontend infrastructure team will dictate which libraries these are and what versions whould be available.
+At FINN.no the frontend infrastructure team will dictate which libraries these are and what versions which should be available.

 These libraries will be uploaded to a CDN as ES Modules.
-The CDN will be serving files on HTTP/2 and each library will have a major URL which will redirect to the latest version of the library simmilar to whats described under [CDN](#CDN).
+The CDN will be serving files on HTTP/2 and each library will have a semver major URL which will redirect to the latest version of the library simmilar to whats described under [CDN](#CDN).

 An overview of these libraries and their availabillity on the